NoraH2004/adv-absa/video-script.md

 DNN-based text classification continuously gains importance for enhancing the safety of users, for example in online forums or social media, where leetspeak is commonly used.

-Our experiments demonstrate that BERT can be fooled by input modifications on the character level, imitating real-world scenarios in the black-box setting.
+Our experiments demonstrate that BERT-based ABSA models can be fooled by input modifications on the character level, imitating real-world scenarios in the black-box setting.

 We were able to generate samples that are valid and do not change human judgment, yet cause the classifier to produce false output labels.
 The paper is intended to raise awareness about the potential vulnerability of the BERT model and encourages us to not entirely rely on these models for security-relevant tasks, such as the detection of hate speech or false information.